nicolaheld24/CloudComputing/README.md

     "NDVI Linear Trend"
 )
 ```
 A pixel-wise NDVI linear trend map is created for Bavarian forests (2013–2025) using the annual NDVI composites.
-The slope (scale) indicates yearly NDVI change per pixel, with negative values showing decreases, near-zero values stable trends, and positive values increases.
-Forested areas are visualized with a color palette, and state and district boundaries are overlaid for reference.
+Trends were calculated using a linear regression of NDVI over time, where the slope (scale) represents the annual change in NDVI per pixel.
+Positive values (green tones) indicate increasing vegetation greenness, while negative values (orange tones) indicate declining NDVI.
+State and district boundaries are overlaid for reference.
 The map includes a colorbar, north arrow, scale bar, gridlines, and a legend, and is saved as a high-resolution PNG.

 ![Pixel-wise Linear Trend Analysis of NDVI in Bavarian Forests (2013–2025)](results/lintrend_NDVI_bavaria_forest.png)

+The spatial pattern indicates that most forested areas in Bavaria exhibit slightly positive NDVI trends, suggesting generally stable to moderately increasing vegetation greenness during the study period.
+However, localized areas with negative trends are also visible, indicating potential declines in vegetation greenness in some forest regions.

 #### 3.2 Sen´s Slope Trend